Skip to content

 Integration Assessment

 REST API host-to-host integration is the documented surface.
-The cleanest integration path is via the Corefy orchestration platform connector at corefy.com/connectors/todapay, which exposes auth, capture, sale, void, full refund, partial refund and recurring transactions, plus webhook callbacks for status updates.
-Direct integration without Corefy in the middle is possible — the merchant gets API credentials from the TODA Pay commercial team — but is not self-serve and there is no public developer portal at docs.todapay.com or similar URL.
-No GitHub organization, no published Node.js / Python / PHP / Go / Java SDKs, no e-commerce plugins for WooCommerce, Magento, PrestaShop or Shopify, no native iOS or Android mobile SDK.
-The marketing copy mentions 'streamlined APIs, SDKs and no-code integration options' but these are not surfaced publicly.
-For an operator on a custom backend the integration is workable through Corefy; for a platform-native operator on SoftSwiss or EveryMatrix there is no connector and you would have to build it.
-Estimated timeline: 1-3 weeks for a custom backend with developer attention, longer if the merchant is also routing through Corefy for the first time.
+The cleanest integration path is via the Corefy orchestration platform connector at corefy.com/integrations/payment-providers/todapay, which exposes auth, capture, sale, void, full refund, partial refund and recurring transactions, plus webhook callbacks for status updates.
+Direct integration without Corefy in the middle is possible, since the merchant gets API credentials from the TODA Pay commercial team, but it is not self-serve and there is no public developer portal at docs.todapay.com or a similar URL.
+There is no GitHub organization, no published Node.js / Python / PHP / Go / Java SDKs, no e-commerce plugins for WooCommerce, Magento, PrestaShop or Shopify, and no native iOS or Android mobile SDK.
+The marketing copy mentions 'streamlined APIs, SDKs and no-code integration options,' but these are not surfaced publicly.
+For an operator on a custom backend the integration is workable through Corefy, while for a platform-native operator on SoftSwiss or EveryMatrix there is no connector and you would have to build it.
+The estimated timeline is 1-3 weeks for a custom backend with developer attention, longer if the merchant is also routing through Corefy for the first time.

 Risk & Compliance